-‘Real Housewives of Atlanta’ Reunion: Kim Zolciak and NeNe Leakes Go to War
+‘Real Housewives Of Atlanta’ Reunion: Kim Zolciak And NeNe Leakes Go To War

 Leakes stood up and shouted back: “You are f****ng trash!”

 It’s hard to believe the two were once close friends.
-The ladies are the original cast members of the Real Housewives of Atlanta, which aired in 2008.
+The ladies are the original cast members of the Real Housewives of Atlanta, which began airing in 2008.
 In fact, it was NeNe who had recommended Zolciak for a spot on the show.
 Zolciak later left the show to star in her own Bravo reality TV show, but made a guest appearance this season.

 “Seeing Brielle’s post, I was outraged, but this was all premeditated by her trashy mom,” Leakes told Bravo TV.